 There are several points of interest on Valentia Island, but I had two that I wanted to see.
 Unfortunately, the famous ice cream shop, the Farmhouse Dairy is only open in the summer, so we didn’t get to try any.
 I also wanted to see the lighthouse.
 The road to the lighthouse was very curvy, steep, and narrow, again would only recommend it for experienced drivers.
 The lighthouse is beautiful and the views are worth the stress of that road.

 I was really impressed by the Kerry Cliffs and we got really lucky with the weather.
 They are a little bit off the Ring of Kerry road and then about a 10 minute walk from the parking lot.
 It is well worth the 4 € per person entry fee.
-The walk to the cliffs is easy and there are some stone igloo replicas that you should stop at on the way.
+The walk to the cliffs is easy and there are some stone igloo replicas that you can see on the way.
 As you get closer to the cliffs it does get really windy.
+It worth walking along the cliffs though, as they reminded me a bit of the Cliffs of Moher.
+It might have been my favorite of our Ring of Kerry stops.

 Killarney National Park